 Registration is available online - see red REGISTER NOW button on this page.
 OR you may mail in your registration form and payment (see link to PDF form below).
 For registration questions, contact the NCMF at firstname.lastname@example.org or 301-688-5436.

-**** Registration will close on Friday October 11, 2019.
+**** UPDATE - As we have reached capacity - Registration is now CLOSED.
 No refunds for cancellations will be issued after Monday October 14, 2019.

 For directions to the Kossiakoff Center visit www.jhuapl.edu; parking is free and shuttle bus service will be available from the lower parking lot.
 Unfortunately we cannot provide hotel recommendations.